Mobile Deposit FAQ

 We recommend that you mark the check as “electronically deposited” or “void.”
 You will need to retain the check in a safe place for 60 days.
 After 60 days, and after you have confirmed the deposited funds have been applied to your account correctly, shred the check and dispose of it accordingly.

-All 1st Scotia Mobile Deposits made before 3:00 p.m.
+During regular business hours, all 1st Scotia Mobile Deposits made before 3:00 p.m.
 ET are processed and credited that evening and will generally be available on the next business day.
 Items deposited after 3:00 p.m.
 ET will be processed the following business day with availability of funds on the business day following the day the deposit is processed.
+If 1st National Bank of Scotia is observing a holiday or has an unexpected closure, the cut-off time maybe earlier.

 Deposits made on a Saturday, Sunday or Federal Holiday are processed on the next business day following that weekend.
 Weekends and Federal Holidays are not considered business days for processing purposes, even if the bank may be open.